mashuDuek/vscode-jbuilder-extension/README.md

 No extra configuration required.

 ## Contributing

 Open an issue, detailing what you'd like to see happen.
 Be as thorough as possible.

-Open a Pull Request to merge `yourBranch` into `master`.
+Or directly open a Pull Request to merge `yourBranch` into `master`.